Salamandastron: Plot summary

-Mara and Samkin's paths eventually cross when Samkin catches up with Dethbrush in a storm and punches him overboard.
+Samkim and Arula meet Spriggat, a bug-eating hedgehog, and Alfoh, an old shrew leader before they sail out onto the Big Inland Lake.
+They catch up with Dethbrush in a storm and Samkim punches him overboard.
 He is in turn eaten by the Deepcoiler.
-Samkin grabs the Sword of Martin the Warrior from the body of Dethbrush before the Deepcoiler can dive.
+Samkim grabs the Sword of Martin the Warrior from the body of Dethbrush before the Deepcoiler can dive.
 Then, after the Deepcoiler dove, it rose again, attacking Spriggat.
-Then, when the serpent has Spriggat in its jaws, Samkin stabs the Deepcoiler in the roof of the mouth.
+Then, when the serpent has Spriggat in its jaws, Samkim stabs the Deepcoiler in the roof of the mouth.
 The serpent then vanishes.
 Later, Mara and the Guosim find the body of Deepcoiler and retrieve the Sword from it.
-Along their way, they meet each other and Mara gives Samkin the Sword.
-Heading back to Salamandastron, the group arrives to see Salamandastron being sieged by Ferahgo the Assassin, and soon enough in time to find Urthstripe seized by the Bloodwrath, leaping from the towering mountain with Ferahgo in his grasp.
+Along their way, they meet each other and Mara gives Samkim the Sword.

+Heading back to Salamandastron, the group arrives to see Salamandastron being sieged by Ferahgo the Assassin.
+Before their arrival, Urthstripe had challenged Ferahgo and Klitch to a duel and nearly defeated them before Ferahgo's horde intervened, suffering heavy losses but inflicting severe injuries on Urthstripe.
+When an entrance is opened as the hares try to take Urthstripe to safety to tend to his wounds, Klitch points out the opportunity and the horde enters the mountain.
+Mara, Samkim, and company all arrive in time to aid the forces of Salamandastron, and in the ensuing battle, Urthstripe, seized by the Bloodwrath, saves Urthwyte's life but is lethally stabbed.
+Before he dies, he leaps from the towering mountain with Ferahgo in his grasp, killing them both.
 After the battle, Ferahgo's son, Klitch, is still trapped within Salamandastron.
 After wandering some way, he gets thirsty and thinks that it is his 'Lucky Day' when he finds some barrels of water.
-He has forgotten the fact that the Poisoner, hired by Ferahgo, has poisoned all the food and water he saw while on his last mission before his death.
+He has forgotten the fact that Farran the Poisoner, hired by Ferahgo, has poisoned all the food and water he saw while on his last mission before his death.
 Klitch drinks the dregs, and is eventually beset by lances of pain and numbness.
 He wedges himself on a mountainside opening, and dies of the powerful poison.
-After Urthstripe's death, Mara, Pikkle, Samkin, Arula, Urthwyte and Loambudd find the badger treasure that Ferahgo was looking for and bury him there.
+After Urthstripe's death, Mara, Pikkle, Samkim, Arula, Urthwyte and Loambudd find the badger treasure that Ferahgo was looking for and bury him there.

 Soon after Thrugg, Dumble and MacPhearsome return with the haversack full of the flowers of Icetor, Samkim and Arula, along with Mara and Pikkle, return to Redwall Abbey.
-The Abbey is cured of the fever and soon, nameday comes upon the abbey.
+The Abbey is cured of the fever and soon, another nameday comes upon the abbey.
 Mara becomes the Badger Mother of Redwall.
 Urthwyte remains behind as Lord of Salamandastron, along with the surviving members of the Long Patrol.